Heart trouble; car trouble.

 When you act in a way that makes your mother concerned about you, this is an example of a situation where you trouble your mother.

-- effort; bother; pains: to take the trouble to look it up
+To take the trouble to look it up.

 - the civil unrest in Ireland, c.
 1919-23